 If the FDA's evaluation of the NDA or BLA submission or manufacturing processes and facilities is not favorable, the FDA may refuse to approve the NDA or BLA and may issue a complete response letter.
 The complete response letter indicates that the review cycle for an application is complete and that the application is not ready for approval.
 The complete response letter will describe specific deficiencies and, when possible, will outline recommended actions the applicant might take in order to place the application in condition for approval.
 Following receipt of a complete response letter, the company may submit additional information and start a new review cycle, withdraw the application or request a hearing.
 Failure to take any of the above actions may result in the FDA considering the application withdrawn following 1 year from issuance of the complete response letter.
-In such cases, the FDA will notify the company and the company will have 30 days to respond and request an extension of time in which to resubmit the application.
-The FDA may grant reasonable requests for extension.
-If the company does not respond within 30 days of the FDA's notification, the application will be considered withdrawn.
+In such cases, the FDA will notify the company and the company will have 30 days to respond and request an extension of time in which to resubmit the application will be considered withdrawn.
 Even with submission of additional information for a new review cycle, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.